SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/windsor-framework-a-new-trade-regulation-between-great-britain-and-northern-ireland/index.md

 }

 ```

+> 🚧 *Important*
+>
+> *In the scope of the Windsor Framework changes, you might see some new fields in the API References.
+Some are carrier specific and some are used by commercial shipments.
+These new fields are optional and not required for shipments to NI.*

 As a B2C customer shipping from Great Britain to Northern Ireland, you do not need to provide the following: